milankarman/HobbitSpeedrunTools/README.md

 - **Practice Cheats**:
   - Developer mode gives access to the whole developer menu including flying, invulnerability and much more
   - Infinite jumpattacks removes the waiting when practicing slope boosts
-  - Rendering triggers helps you learn and test routes quickly
-  - Rendering polycache lets you see the geometry of everything in game
+  - Rendering invisible walls and triggers to truly understand your route
   - Automatically resetting signs lets you practice Riddles without having to worry about restarting your game
+  - Instantly reload your save with a single shortcut
+  - And more!
 - **Save Manager**
   - Includes a large set of saves tailored for practice
   - Keeps your saves at the top of the "Load Game" screen for quick reloading
   - Easily expandable with your own saves
+- **Information Display**
+  - Keep track of Bilbo's exact position, rotation and your set clipwarp position to take the guesswork out of practice.
 - **In Game Display**
   - When HobbitSpeedrunTools is active you can see which cheats and saves are activated in The Hobbit itself
 - **Hotkeys**
-  - Customizable hotkeys for every feature meaning you never have to leave the game
+  - Customizable hotkeys for every feature - meaning you never have to leave the game
   - Shortcut to instantly restart levels

 # Usage

 ## General usage

-Start the program, tick the checkbox next to "Manage Saves" to enable the save manager and tick any of the cheat checkboxes to enable them.
-Note that The Hobbit must be running for the cheats to be activated.
+Start the program and The Hobbit.
+Tick any of the checkboxes of the cheats you might want and select any save collection and save combination you might want.
+Everything else is automatic.
+Have a look at [shortcuts](#shortcuts) for useful shortcuts that

 **Only use HobbitSpeedrunTools for practice, make sure to close it and restart your game for real runs**